-- · The nature of Character grade flooring explains the appearance of certain characteristics visible at time of purchase or developing over time, including pronounced color variations, open and closed knots, mineral streaks, cracks, surface holes, and other character or milling marks are part and parcel of this effect. - Some distinctive marks may become prominent over time due to changes in the environment.
+- The nature of Character grade flooring explains the appearance of certain characteristics visible at time of purchase or developing over time, including pronounced color variations, open and closed knots, mineral streaks, cracks, surface holes, and other character or milling marks are part and parcel of this effect. - Some distinctive marks may become prominent over time due to changes in the environment.

-For more information on the warranty or for information on floor care prevention, consult the Mirage Warranty Certificate and the Mirage's Residential Maintenance on our website miragefloors.com.
+For more information on the warranty, consult the Mirage Warranty Certificate.
 In the event of a discrepancy between the information in the Installation Guide and the Mirage Warranty Certificate, the latter shall prevail.